 Guidelines for Egress Windows

 You can install egress windows in window wells or as a basement window.
 Depending on your choice, there are a couple of variations in the code.
-This information was updated March 2017.
+This information was updated in March 2017.
 If you find any errors or have questions, please contact us or call 402-512-4278.